 “Place and Displacement”

-The 2021/22 season’s Illuminations programming explores issues of “Place and Displacement” through five performances and related online and in-person programs with artists, creators, scholars, activists, and thinkers who are part of the outstanding brain trust that is the UC Berkeley campus community.
+The 2021/22 season’s Illuminations programming explores issues of “Place and Displacement” through five performances and related online and in-person programs with artists, creators, scholars, activists, and thinkers who are part of the outstanding brain trust that is the UC Berkeley community.
 The composers, performers, and collaborating artists in this series have each been touched by the fraught and often devastating effects of migration, exile, dislocation, and separation, on both hyper-local and international scales.
-In expansive presentations, they revisit the Great Migration of Black Americans, the African slave trade, the US-Cuba embargo, the cultural fallout of the Iranian Islamic Revolution, and urban gentrification in American cities today.
+In expansive presentations, they revisit the Great Migration of Black Americans, the African slave trade, the US-Cuba embargo, the cultural fallout of the Iranian Revolution, and urban gentrification in American cities.
 Their works profoundly and personally explore both loss and renewal, disempowerment and hope, and seek paths forward for reclaiming and celebrating the vital cultural connections that can fall victim to political and social upheaval.

 I am not from the East, nor from the West

 I am not from the land, nor from the sea

 I am not from the world, not from beyond

 My place is placelessness.
 My trace is tracelessness.

 Sat, Mar 12, 8pm, ZH

 Ted Hearne, composer and conductor

 “Gentrification is a generational conversation that has gone by many names.
 We should not discuss what brings you back to the city without acknowledging why you left.”